Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/home.md

 it) in the location where New Horizons is installed (by default this folder doesn't exist, you have to create it within the xen.NewHorizons directory).

+You may want to get [VSCode](https://code.visualstudio.com/){ target="_blank" } if you are unfamiliar with the JSON language, as it will help highlight common errors.

 To locate this directory, click the "⋮" symbol next to "New Horizons" in the Outer Wilds Mod Manager and then click " show in explorer" in the pop-up.